hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 from external sources, you can use :ref:`Actions <actions>` to perform your validation.

-**Example:** Make sure an author is not black-listed before inserting them.
+**Example:** Check with an external service that an author's name is not black-listed before inserting them in the GraphQL API.

-Let's assume we have an external service that manages and stores black-listed authors.
+Let's assume we have an external service that stores and manages black-listed authors.
 Before inserting an author in our GraphQL API, we need to check with this service if an author is black-listed or not.

-Let's assume we have :ref:`derived an action <derive_actions>` from the ``insert_authors_one`` muation.
-It has the following action definition:
+The validation process looks as follows:

+.. thumbnail:: ../../../img/graphql/manual/schema/actions-data-validation.png
+   :alt: validation using actions: article not blacklisted
+   :width: 60%

+We create a new action called ``InsertAuthor`` that takes an ``author`` object with type ``AuthorInput`` as input and returns an object of type ``AuthorOutput``:

 .. code-block:: graphql